Natural disasters and other crises require rapid responses which involve making difficult judgements. Sir David Omand reminded Ministers that:

 '[Our 1914 army] required more and more men.
 Without conscription we would never get enough of them.
 The posters displayed on all the hoardings with Lord Kitchener's face looking forcefully at us ... had brought in a great voluntary army, but all these efforts would have been infinitely more effective had they been planned, years before, to meet an emergency.'

 2. Ask whether you have the necessary powers

 Make sure you have the statutory powers – and discretionary powers - necessary to respond to any plausible crisis.

-- Legislation will provide strong guidance but – as an American Judge opined – “The constitution is not a suicide pact”.
+- Legislation will provide strong guidance but you may, for instance, need to ask the security services to act without specific authority.
+As an American Judge opined – “The constitution is not a suicide pact”.

 - I understand that the UK authorities did not initially have the powers necessary to resolve the run on Northern Rock.